Guide to Bangalore Apartment Maintenance Charges and Costs

 • Prices are different based on the project size, facilities, developer’s reputation, and ownership year.

-The first years are normally the maintenance period of the developer until they form the RWA.
+The first years are normally the maintenance period of the Builder until they form the RWA.

-• Components: The developer-led maintenance covers components that the developer maintains.
+• Components: The Builders -led maintenance covers components that the developer maintains.

 • Shared space maintenance: cleaning of corridors, lobby, and parking spaces.